patternfly/patternfly-react/packages/react-table/src/components/Table/examples/Table.md

     - `aria-posinset` - number representing where in the order this node sits amongst its siblings
     - `aria-setsize` - number representing the number of children this node has
     - `isChecked` - (optional) if this row uses checkboxes, flag indicating the checkbox checked
+    -  `icon` - (optional) ReactNode icon to display before the row title
 4. The first `Td` in each row will pass the following to the `treeRow` prop:
     - `onCollapse` - Callback when user expands/collapses a row to reveal/hide the row's children.
     - `onCheckChange` - (optional) Callback when user changes the checkbox on a row.